Billplz/Billplz-for-Educator/README.md

 ## Installation

--  Copy all files to installation educator directory.
+-  Copy all files (exclude: README.md and educator.zip) to installation educator directory.
 Usually located at:
    ```
     /wp-content/plugins/educator
    ```